 The yield value is related to bioactive compounds contained in kecombrang (flowers, stems and leaves).
 Bioactive compounds in plants can function as antibacterial, anticancer, anti-inflammatory and antioxidant.
-Based on the results obtained, the parts ofkecombrang and polarity of the solvent greatly affect the extract yield.
-The yield for flowers, stems and leaves with distilled water solvent were 15.9; 16.6 and 32.95 (%).
+Based on the results obtained, the parts of kecombrang and polarity of the solvent greatly affect the extract yield.
+The yield for flowers, stems and leaves with distilled water solvent were 15.9; 16 and 32.95 (%).
 Polar solvents produce a lot of yield.
-The possibility of this is happened because the bioactive compounds in kecombrang are non-polar groups (Figure 3).
+This is presumably because the bioactive compounds in kecombrang are non-polar (Figure 3).